 Is there global evidence that neonicotinoids harm bees?
-Certainly, concerns about the impact of neonicotinoids on bees and other wildlife, have been raised all over the world, by beekeepers, independent scientists, members of the public and conservationists in many countries: Japan, Australia, Europe, USA and Australia.
+Certainly, concerns about the impact of neonicotinoids on bees and other wildlife, have been raised all over the world, by beekeepers, independent scientists, members of the public and conservationists such as in Japan, Australia, Europe, USA and Australia.

 Whilst our regulators and industry deny the dangers of neonicotinoids to bees, in the face of flawed regulatory procedure and agrochemical industry influence, can the independent experiences and research of scientists, beekeepers, conservationists and intelligent public, be wrong about neonicotinoids?